openstenoproject/plover/doc/api/engine.rst

         the `hook` hook is triggered.
 Raises a ``KeyError`` if `hook` is not in :data:`HOOKS`, and a ``ValueError`` if `callback` was never added as a handler in the first place.

+    The following methods simply provide a way to access the underlying :class:`StenoDictionaryCollection<plover.steno_dictionary.StenoDictionaryCollection>`.
+    See the documentation there for more complete information.

+    .. method:: lookup(translation)

+        Returns the first translation for the steno outline `translation` using all the filters.

+    .. method:: raw_lookup(translation)

+        Like :meth:`lookup`, but without any of the filters.

+    .. method:: lookup_from_all(translation)

+        Returns all translations for the steno outline `translation` using all the filters.

+    .. method:: raw_lookup_from_all(translation)

+        Like :meth:`lookup_from_all`, but without any of the filters.

+    .. method:: reverse_lookup(translation)

+        Returns the list of steno outlines that translate to `translation`.

+    .. method:: casereverse_lookup(translation)

+        Like :meth:`reverse_lookup`, but performs a case-insensitive lookup.

+    .. method:: add_dictionary_filter(dictionary_filter)

+        Adds `dictionary_filter` to the list of dictionary filters.

+    .. method:: remove_dictionary_filter(dictionary_filter)

+        Removes `dictionary_filter` from the list of dictionary filters.

+    .. method:: add_translation(strokes, translation[, dictionary_path=None])

+        Adds a steno entry mapping the steno outline `strokes` to `translation` in the dictionary at `dictionary_path`, if specified, or the first writable dictionary.

 .. class:: StartingStrokeState(attach, capitalize)